-My life has been nothing but hard ever since I had enter elementary school back in the late 90's.
-I was immediately counted as the outcast, the bad child.
+My life has been nothing but hard ever since I had entered elementary school back in the late 90's.
+I was an outcast, the bad child.
 It was hard to ignore the other kids when I didn't have a friend to help me ignore them.
 I was always picked on for my height in the fourth grade.
-I do admit, It was because of these harsh words of the other kids which got me in trouble.
-I had gotten a detention almost everyday for fighting.
-I have even gotten it for things I didn't do.
-I'm 20 years old and still remember my elementary principal's name.
-Isn't that bad?
+It was because of these harsh words of the other kids which got me in trouble.

 Junior high wasn't as bad as elementary.
 I did get two after school detentions though.
 But I still felt like all the kids were against me.
 I was just the girl no one wanted around.
 That feeling hurts to have no one on your side.
-I was just glad that my nick name from elementary didn't stick with me.
-Right before I moved up to High school I started to finally stress out over everyone's thoughts about me.
-People just judged me on my past and not the me of the present.
+I was just glad that my nickname from elementary didn't stick with me.
+Right before I moved up to High school, I started to stress out over everyone's thoughts about me.

 High school was nothing but a bunch of teachers favoring some students and shunning others.
-It was all the same people who you hear most about.
-I bet they didn't do any work and still graduate.
-I hated to see kids in other class room while the class they were suppose to be in is doing some big project.
-Those kids were nothing but suck up.
+I hated to see kids in other classrooms while the class they were supposed to be in is doing some big project.
+It was the same kids you would always hear about in the classrooms.
+I bet they didn't do any work and still managed to graduate.
+Those kids were nothing but suck ups.

-Girls made fun of me because I never wore make up.
+Girls would make fun of me because I never wore makeup.
 Yeah just what I wanted, to look like every other dumb pore clogging girl.
-Heck I never even had a boyfriend, ever.
-How I wish for a friend to ease my envy.
+I never even had a boyfriend, let alone a friend.
+I just wish to have a friend to ease my envy.

 A question I've asked myself ever since I seen 1776.
 From the strong words by the character John Adams.
 "Is anybody there?
 Does anybody care?"